vvpai9/Tejas/README.md

 ![image](https://github.com/user-attachments/assets/3005c205-4c0d-4624-b268-88d51c5519ad)

 # Testing Electronic Components
+NOTE: For optimal functionality:
+   1. Use a micro-breadboard for common VCC (5V) and GND connection for all electronic components.
+   2. Power the Raspberry Pi with 5V/3A Power supply seperately through a Battery Elimination Circuit (BEC).
+   3. Power the common 5V and GND connections on the micro-breadboard seperately using another step-down converter.

+This ensures that the power supply to the Raspberry Pi is not throttled down during operation.

 1. HC-SR04 Ultrasonic Sensor: <br/>
      Connect the sensor pins to the Raspberry Pi as follows: <br/>
           TRIGGER - GPIO 18 (Pin 12) <br/>